iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

 | When the calculation is finished, a dialog saying "Solver calculation is complete." is displayed, so click :guilabel:`OK`.

-Displaying the calculation results
+Displaying the calculation result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Select :menuselection:`Calculation Results(R) --> Open New 2D Visualization Window` from the main menu, and a 2D visualization window is displayed.
+| Select :menuselection:`Calculation Result --> Open new 2D Post-Processing Window` from the main menu, and a 2D visualization window is displayed.
 | Right-click :guilabel:`primary Nomal Tracers` and :guilabel:`secondary Nomal Tracers` in the Object Browser, and select :guilabel:`Properties`, then the following window is displayed.
 | From here, you can change the color of the particles, so change the primary to red and the secondary to blue.